bitbldr/sprocket/README.md

 [![Package Version](https://img.shields.io/hexpm/v/sprocket)](https://hex.pm/packages/sprocket)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/sprocket/)

-A server-side framework for building type-safe, scalable, real-time apps over a WebSocket connection.
+A server-side framework for building type-safe, scalable, real-time apps.
 Heavily inspired by [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view), [Elm](https://github.com/elm) and [React](https://github.com/facebook/react).
-The name "Sprocket" is derived from the metaphor of a bicycle's cassette and chain.
+The name "Sprocket" is derived from the metaphor of a bicycle's sprocket cassette and chain.

 Sprocket combines the best of Gleam type-safety, LiveView scalability, React componentization and Elm state management.
 Like Phoenix LiveView, an initial static HTML view is rendered as a "first paint" which then establishes a connection to the server over a WebSocket to facilitates receiving browser events and send view diff updates.
 These updates are patched into browser DOM using morphdom.
 Like React, declarative views are built using functional components that accept props and render each time those props change.
 Finally, inspired by Elm, strongly-typed reducers and messages are used for state management.